rashflash/dailymotion_api/README.md

 # dailymotion_api
 purpose of this Small PHP class is to use Dailymotion php SDK to fetch videos.
+You can create your own Video search engine which fetches videos from Dailymotion

 # Usage
 ```